varigence/docs/bimlflex/modeling-tools/accelerator.md

 ### Prerequisites

-This guide builds on the other guides in the series and assumes that the environment has been set up and configured, source metadata has been imported and that the source to staging process has been modelled and completed.
+This guide builds on the other guides in the series and assumes that the environment has been set up and configured, source metadata has been imported and that the source to staging process has been modeled and completed.

 ### The BimlFlex Workflow